Archos Gmini

-The Gmini is a series of portable audio and video players released by Archos in 2004 and 2005.
+The Gmini was a series of portable audio and video players released by Archos in 2004 and 2005.

 Portable Video

 Gmini 400

 The first audio device to hold a color LCD screen as well as photo, audio and video playback capacities, the Gmini 400 was introduced October 2004.

 The player featured MP3, WMA and WAV playback facilities and also loaded user-placed, APIC album covers on the display while the appropriate song was playing.
 The device was ID3 Tag compatible, and organized users music collection by reading this meta-data.
 This feature, called ARCLibrary, was intended to provide non-tech savvy users of the device a simple means of organizing audio collection.

 The device contained an MPEG-4 player, enabling users to watch MPEG-4 encoded video files in DivX AVI format.
-The Gmini 400 also had an image viewer compatible with PNG, BMP and JPEG image file formates.
-There is also functionality built in within the device to play games available from the manufacturer's website.
+The Gmini 400 also had an image viewer compatible with PNG, BMP and JPEG image file formats.
+There was also functionality built-in within the device to play games available from the manufacturer's website.

 In addition to these other features, the Archos Gmini 400 contained a CompactFlash reader enabling the user to slot in a memory card, increasing the unit's capacity, play files stored within the card, and transfer files from the card to the unit.
 It was not possible to transfer files from the Gmini 400 to the CompactFlash card, presumably to discourage sharing of media files amongst Gmini users.

 This device was first released Tuesday, August 31, 2004, and weighs 160 g.

 Gmini 402

 The Gmini 402 is the next model up from the Gmini 400.
-Featuring PlaysForSure compatibility, the owners of this model can download purchased, protected music, in WMA format, and play them back on the device.
-This player supports DRM-protected WMV video files, as well as MP3, WMA, AVI, JPG, PNG, and BMP.
+Featuring PlaysForSure compatibility, the owners of this model could download purchased, protected music, in WMA format, and play them back on the device.
+This player supported DRM-protected WMV video files, as well as MP3, WMA, AVI, JPG, PNG, and BMP.
+The device also allowed audio recording, via the headphone jack or the built-in microphone.

-As with the Gmini 400, the unit also displays images with its built-in image viewer.
-The Gmini 402 also connects to an external audio source for out-aloud listening, and also connects to external video sources too, for watching videos from the device on televisions, etc.

-The player includes a built-in game engine, Mophun, for 3D style games.
+As with the Gmini 400, the unit also displayed images with its built-in image viewer.
+The Gmini 402 also could connect to an external audio source for out-aloud listening, and could connect to external video sources, for watching videos from the device on televisions, etc. The player also included a built-in game engine, Mophun, for 3D style games.

-Playback autonomy on the device is stated at 4 hours, when viewing videos, and up to 10 hours when listening to music.
-This depends on the usage of the device, such as reading/writing/copying or deleting files.

-The unit connects to a personal computer as a "USB Mass Storage Device" for drag and drop mobility.

-This player was released on Tuesday, July 12, 2005, and weighs 160 g.
+Battery on the device was stated at 5 hours for viewing videos, and up to 10 hours when listening to music.
+It could connect to a personal computer as a "USB Mass Storage Device" for drag and drop mobility.
+This player was released on Tuesday, July 12, 2005, and weighed 160 g.

 This player, along with a couple AV series players, were sold by Dish Networks under the PocketDish brand as the AV402E.